-For the purposes of this policy, and in line with the Domestic Abuse Act 2021, "domestic abuse" is defined as abusive behaviour of a person towards another person (including conduct directed at someone else, e.g. the person's child) where both are aged 16 or over and are personally connected.
+For the purposes of this policy, and in line with the Domestic Abuse Act 2023, "domestic abuse" is defined as abusive behaviour of a person towards another person (including conduct directed at someone else, e.g. the person's child) where both are aged 16 or over and are personally connected.
+In line with updates to the Domestic Abuse Act and KCSIE updates domestic violence now includes when a child sees, hears, or experiences its effects.
 "Abusive behaviour" includes physical or sexual abuse, violent or threatening behaviour, controlling or coercive behaviour, economic abuse, psychological or emotional abuse, or another form of abuse.
 "Personally connected" includes people who: